 This RCA Victor radio 816K is from 1937.
-It’s owner was a radio hobbyist who asked if I could restore the cabinet while he repaired the tubes and electronics.
+The owner was a hobbyist who asked if I could restore the cabinet while he repaired the tubes and electronics.

-The base of the radio cabinet had a lot of peeling and missing veneer.
+The base of the radio cabinet had peeling and missing veneer.

 The 1st step to repair the veneer was to glue and clamp everything that was loose.

-It was difficult to place clamps on the rounded bottom edge, so I used masking tape to hold the veneer down until the glue was dry.
+It was difficult to place clamps on the rounded bottom, so masking tape was used to hold the veneer down until the glue was dry.

-The next step was to fit and glue in new pieces of veneer wherever missing.
+The next step was to fit and glue new pieces of veneer wherever missing.

-The repaired areas were then touched up and blended in as the existing finish was reconditioned.
-This involved cleaning and a light scuff, then color work, followed by a few coats of finish to seal everything.
+The repaired area was then touched up and blended in as the existing finish was reconditioned.
+This involved cleaning, a light scuff, color work, and a few coats of finish to seal everything.

-The top of this radio cabinet had a dark stain outlining a drinking glass.
+The top of the cabinet had a dark stain outlining a drinking glass.
 Trying to hide the stain with touch up would not have looked good, so it was decided to refinish the top.
-This is the top with the dark stain removed.
+This is the top with the stain removed.

-The original gilt decals for the control knobs looked worn, and the owner thought they would have to be replaced.
-But a good cleaning revealed they were still intact, and only needed some touch up.
+The original gilt decals for the control knobs looked worn, and the owner thought they’d need to be replaced.
+But a good cleaning revealed they were still intact and only needed some touch up.

-Below is the radio cabinet completely restored and ready to have the electronics and speaker re-installed.
+Below is the restored cabinet, ready for the electronics and speaker to be re-installed.

-This RCA Victor radio cabinet was restored for a Kingston NY client.
+This radio cabinet was restored for a Kingston NY client.